grame-cncm/faustdoc/src/manual/syntax.md

 Foreign constants are not supposed to vary.
 Therefore expressions involving only foreign constants are only computed once, during the initialization period.

-Variable are considered to vary at block speed.
+Foreign variables are considered to vary at block speed.
 This means that expressions depending of external variables are computed every block.

 #### File Include